YDAckerman/almond-analysis/README.md

 # almond-analysis
-These are the functions I've been using for analizing almond data + the 'journal' of R commands I've called.
+These are the functions I've been using for analyzing almond data + the 'journal' of R commands I've called.